Tara Adams Ragone

 The Affordable Care Act and Medical Loss Ratios: Federal and State Methodologies, Rutgers Center for State Health Policy & Center for Health & Pharmaceutical Law & Policy (2012) (Issue Brief for the New Jersey Department of Banking and Insurance, with funding provided by a grant from the U.S. Department of Health and Human Services)

-Implementing the Essential Health Benefits Requirement in New Jersey: Decision Points and Policy Issues, Rutgers Center for State Health Policy & Center for Health & Pharmaceutical Law & Policy (August 2012) (co-authored with Kate Greenwood and John Jacobi)
+Implementing the Essential Health Benefits Requirement in New Jersey: Decision Points and Policy Issues, Rutgers Center for State Health Policy & Center for Health & Pharmaceutical Law & Policy (2012) (with Tara Ragone, Kate Greenwood and John Jacobi)

 The Future of Affirmative Action in Higher Education, published online by the Affirmative Action and Diversity Project (1996)